|

 see also:

-type or method to the unique representation, performing type checks and
+to the unique representation, performing type checks and type conversions

 Examples: